-The English Chess Federation (ECF) is here to help.
 There are literally thousands of resources out there, but rather than provide a comprehensive guide, we wanted to help you to see the wood for the trees.
-Therefore, we have left out many excellent (and not so excellent) resources in the interests of simplicity.
+Therefore, we have concentrated on some of the key resources and left out many excellent (and not so excellent) references in the interests of simplicity.

 Find a chess club